changkimberlee/Portfolio-Causal-Inference-Experimentation/README.md

 In general, here are the considerations I ask when choosing causal inference designs:
 - What is the timeline to seeing long-term impact and to decision-making?
 - How does this experiment fit into product/ feature launch/ other cross-functional goals' timeline?
+- How much control do we have on how the treatment (product/ feature/ campaign) will be launched?
 - What is the unit of treatment?
 Individual user is usual for Growth and Digital Ads teams for most products where aim is engagement and/or ROI.
 Geo-based units is usual for Marketplace where the aim is supply-demand balancing.
 For Policy and Trust & Safety, the unit of treatment is often larger to minucipalities, states, countries, region.
-The unit of treatment is one of the main factors that will help answer the folowing questions to determine the causal inference design to use.

 - What is the scale of the experiment (how much time, monetary and engineering resources do we have?)?
+Or is this a natural experiment (i.e., external policies)?

+The unit of treatment (product/ feature/ campaign) administration and control over treatment administration is one of the main factors that will help answer the folowing questions to determine the causal inference design to use.
+I am also assuming we have longtitudinal/ time series data.

-- Is randomization feasible within this timeframe? (-> RCT)
+- (If not natural experiment) Is randomization feasible within our timeframe and context? (-> RCT)
 - If not possible, can we find a control group? (-> DiD)
+- If there is treatment selection bias, do we have pre-treatment observational data and enough observations that we can match on? (-> Propensity Score Matching or Weighting)
-- Or is there a somewhat "arbitraty" cuttoff or threshold in treatment assignment (i.e., income, geo-administrative boundaries, cell-tower)?(->RDD)
+- Or is there a somewhat "arbitraty" cutoff or threshold in treatment assignment (i.e., income, geo-administrative boundaries, cell-tower)?(->RDD, but interpret the results accordingly.
+May not be widely generalizable.)
 - If not (treatment assignment is inherently connected to outcome), is there a confounding variable we can measure? (-> IV)

+Which all the above approaches, I can find the

+- Should we apply Uplift modeling?

 ## **Projects**